 Consider eliminating alcohol

-While most doctors consider drinking small amounts to be consistent with a healthful diet, a study in the journal BMJ Open found that even modest alcohol consumption may disrupt hormone levels in young men.
+While most doctors consider drinking small amounts to be consistent with a healthy diet, a 2014 study of 1,221 Danish men aged 18–28 years old found that even modest alcohol consumption may disrupt hormone levels in young men.

 The researchers noted a connection between regular alcohol consumption and reduced sperm quality, as well as changes in testosterone levels.